stefanzweifel/laravel-stats/README.md

 ### Installing

-The easiest way to install the the pacakge is by using composer.
+The easiest way to install the the package is by using composer.
 (The package is currently in beta.)

 ```shell
 composer require "wnx/laravel-stats:1.0.0-beta"